 Early warning systems send out specific warnings of increased heat stress in terms of time and space.
 The heat warning system of the German Meteorological Service (DWD) informs public health institutions as well as old people's and nursing homes about increased heat stress via a newsletter and direct e-mails so that they can take appropriate preventive measures.
 Citizens have the option of having the heat warnings sent directly to their mobile phones via an app and thus taking precautions themselves.

 During acute heat periods, drinking partnerships or networks of outreach neighbourhood assistance can also help prevent heat-related illnesses among elderly people who live alone and are not cared for by nursing services.

 In order to reduce heat stress in cities in the long term, green spaces with sufficient trees, courtyard gardens or green roofs, fresh air corridors and water areas play a major role.
 They reduce the heating of cities through evaporative cooling and thus protect the population from greater heat.
 In addition, urban planning should counteract the increasing sealing of settlement and traffic areas.

-Heat stress indoors can be reduced by structural and technical protection measures such as thermal insulation and shading/blinds.
-Social community facilities, especially ones where risk groups are located, such as hospitals or old people's and nursing homes, should be protected by technical devices.
-In certain cases air-conditioned rooms are also helpful.
+Heat stress indoors can be reduced by structural measures such as thermal insulation and shading/blinds.
+Especially social communal facilities where risk groups are present, such as hospitals or old people's and nursing homes, should be protected by technical devices.
+In certain cases, air-conditioned rooms are also helpful.

-In order to support municipalities in preventing heat-related diseases, the federal and state working group "Health Adaptation to the Consequences of Climate Change" under the leadership of the Federal Ministries of the Environment and Health has drawn up recommendations for actioning the preparation of heat action plans (2017).
-These are intended to serve as a blueprint for local authorities in the development of regionally or locally adapted heat action plans.
+In order to support municipalities in the prevention of heat-related illnesses in 2017 the Federal Government/Länder Working Group "Health Adaptation to the Consequences of Climate Change", under the leadership of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety, compiled recommendations for action for the preparation of heat action plans.
+These are to serve local authorities as a blueprint for the development of regionally or locally adapted heat action plans.